-It’s been back to the drawing board and out with anything resembling subtlety or sophistication in the rehoused and revised “Witches of Eastwick,” producer Cameron Mackintosh’s brave attempt to overhaul his latest original musical, which opened to mixed reviews last summer and has played to middling box office ever since.
+It’s been back to the drawing board and out with anything resembling subtlety or sophistication in the rehoused and extensively revised “Witches of Eastwick,” producer Cameron Mackintosh’s brave attempt to overhaul his latest original musical, which opened to mixed reviews last summer and has played to middling box office (often less than that) ever since.

 Clearly, someone decided it was time to apply a bit of heat to the show in order to generate some in return, which may help explain newcomer Clarke Peters’ rapid-fire delivery of most of his lines — as if pausing for breath were not allowed in the small New England town where the action takes place.
 Peters has been drafted to replace original lead Ian McShane as the devilish Darryl Van Horne (Jack Nicholson’s screen role), the ceaselessly horny New Yorker whose arrival in Eastwick, R.I., sends a coven of repressed women into a sexually frenzied tailspin.